trungnt2910/hyclone/README.md

-# Hyclone
+# HyClone

 [![Build](https://github.com/trungnt2910/hyclone/actions/workflows/build.yml/badge.svg)](https://github.com/trungnt2910/hyclone/actions/workflows/build.yml)

-Hyclone is a runtime environment for [Haiku](https://github.com/haiku/haiku) applications.
+HyClone is a runtime environment for [Haiku](https://github.com/haiku/haiku) applications.

-Hyclone currently targets and supports Linux, but should be, with some modifications, portable to any ELF-based SysV OSes (including Haiku itself).
+HyClone currently targets and supports Linux, but should be, with some modifications, portable to any ELF-based SysV OSes (including Haiku itself).

-Currently, Hyclone only supports x86_64.
+Currently, HyClone only supports x86_64.

 ## Build instructions

 ### Building Haiku objects

-Hyclone uses precompiled objects from a Haiku build.
+HyClone uses precompiled objects from a Haiku build.
 Therefore, the first step is to fetch a copy of Haiku sources and build it.

 On an Ubuntu machine: